loda-lang/loda-programs/programs/oeis/list3.md

 * [A181286](http://oeis.org/A181286) ([program](181/A181286.asm)): Partial sums of floor(n^2/3) (A000212).
 * [A181287](http://oeis.org/A181287) ([program](181/A181287.asm)): Numbers of the form i*5^j-1 (i=1..4, j >= 0).
 * [A181288](http://oeis.org/A181288) ([program](181/A181288.asm)): Numbers of the form i*6^j-1 (i=1..5, j >= 0).
+* [A181290](http://oeis.org/A181290) ([program](181/A181290.asm)): The sum of the lengths of the 2-compositions of n.
+A 2-composition of n is a nonnegative matrix with two rows, such that each column has at least one nonzero entry and whose entries sum up to n.
+The length of the 2-composition is the number of columns.
 * [A181292](http://oeis.org/A181292) ([program](181/A181292.asm)): The sum of the entries in the top rows of all 2-compositions of n.
 A 2-composition of n is a nonnegative matrix with two rows, such that each column has at least one nonzero entry and whose entries sum up to n.
 * [A181294](http://oeis.org/A181294) ([program](181/A181294.asm)): Number of 0's in all 2-compositions of n.
 A 2-composition of n is a nonnegative matrix with two rows, such that each column has at least one nonzero entry and whose entries sum up to n.
 * [A181296](http://oeis.org/A181296) ([program](181/A181296.asm)): The number of odd entries in all the 2-compositions of n.